How to use Twinkl Free Resources in Your Homeschool

 Although Twinkl has a very reasonably priced subscription, we actually only use the Twinkl free resources in our homeschool now.

 We previously had the subscription when my son was younger.
 But now we just use it for free.

-Today we are reviewing their latest addition to the free educational resources which is in partnership with the Tate Gallery.
+Today we are reviewing their latest addition to the free teacher resources which is in partnership with the Tate Gallery.

 The Tate Gallery has partnered with Twinkl to create some fantastic free activities for KS1 and KS2.
 The artists are George Stubbs, Gwen John, and John Millais.